Francis Stewart, 5th Earl of Bothwell

 Francis Stewart, 5th Earl of Bothwell (c.
-December 1562 – November 1612) was Commendator of Kelso Abbey and Coldingham Priory, a Privy Counsellor and Lord High Admiral of Scotland.
-He was a notorious conspirator, who led several uprisings against King James VI and died in poverty, in Italy, after being banished from Scotland.
-Francis was the first cousin of King James VI of Scotland (they were both grandsons of James V of Scotland).
-Francis's maternal uncle James Hepburn, 4th Earl of Bothwell was the chief suspect in the murder of James VI's father Henry Stuart, Lord Darnley.
+December 1562 – November 1612), was Commendator of Kelso Abbey and Coldingham Priory, a Privy Counsellor and Lord High Admiral of Scotland.
+He was a notorious conspirator who led several uprisings against his first cousin, King James VI (they were both grandsons of King James V of Scotland), all of which ultimately failed, and he died in poverty in Italy after being banished from Scotland.
+Francis's maternal uncle, the 4th Earl of Bothwell (by the first creation), was the chief suspect in the murder of James VI's father, Lord Darnley.

 Family

 Francis Stewart was a son of John Stewart, Prior of Coldingham (d.
 1563), who was an illegitimate child of James V of Scotland by his mistress Elizabeth Carmichael.
 Francis' mother was Jane Hepburn, Mistress of Caithness, Lady Morham (d.
 1599), sister of James Hepburn, 1st Duke of Orkney and 4th Earl of Bothwell.
 Francis is said to have been born in his mother's tower house at Morham.

-In 1565 Mary, Queen of Scots gave Francis a set of red serge bed curtains.
+In 1565, Mary, Queen of Scots, gave Francis a set of red serge bed curtains.
 When Mary was pregnant in 1566 she made a will bequeathing her jewels.
 If she had died in childbed, Francis would have received several sets of gold buttons and aiglets, and a slice of unicorn horn mounted on silver chain, used to test for poison.